 3. Stick to a Color Palette

-While a lot of color can be fun and engaging, it is also overwhelming.
+While a variety of color can be fun and engaging, it is also overwhelming.
 Stick to a color palette with just two or three options to help keep color under control.

 If you want to go super-simple, consider a monotone color palette with just a few tints and tones of a single color.
 It amazing how beautiful something so simple can be, and it is easy for users as well.
 Fewer colors cause less mental overload and help create a more harmonious and organized appearance.
 (Something that almost anyone with a hectic life can appreciate.)

 While hidden or alternative navigation styles might look cool, these trendy options are not as user-friendly as you might expect.
 Any deviation from “normal” user patterns can be somewhat jarring and make users think too hard about moving around the site.
 Opt for standard patterns so that your website is easy to use.

 With that in mind, the standard is pretty lean.
 Top or pop-out navigation elements with three to eight menu options are the norm.
 And forget those mega-style navigation menus that were once popular.
 Unless you are a major e-commerce retailer, there’s no reason for every page in the design to have a place in navigation.
 (And many of those mega options don’t work at all on mobile devices.)

 The 80-20 rule is a good place to start when thinking about making changes to a design.
 There are two ways to think about and implement the rule.

 - Keep in mind that 20 percent of the elements on your website will result in 80 percent of the desired user actions, meaning a handful of calls to action, buttons or other user interface elements will generate a significant portion of user interaction.
 This is perfectly normal.